 Following successful lab-based demonstrations, the next stage of technology qualification and acceptance is confirming that the equipment is also suitable for site conditions.
 An operational site such as a petrochemical plant presents additional challenges like surface condition, access to the inspection surface, temperature variations, and power supplies.
 Although efforts are made to ensure machined defects are representative of the expected damage mechanism, it is difficult to exactly replicate the true morphology of in-service corrosion.
 This combination of factors makes field trials extremely valuable.

 Select areas of known corroded spiral welded pipe spools were inspected for these field trials.
 As with the lab-based trials, the Pipescan HD was used as the primary scanning tool to quickly identify in-service corrosion.
-With a scanning speed of 1 meter (3.3 feet) per second, the typical productivity for this technology is approximately 500 meters (1,640 feet) in three hours.
+With a scanning speed of 1 m (3.3 ft) per second, the typical productivity for this technology is approximately 500 m (1,640 ft) in three hours.

 In this example, numerous areas of corrosion were detected with the damage widespread and general as opposed to isolated pitting type defects.
 Nonetheless, Pipescan HD C-scan images clearly identified the corroded areas for further phased array sizing scans.